Manu-Bakala/matebook/README.md

 ***************

 ## Starting the web application
-Run these commands in the terminal to start the server and to open the web application
+Run these commands in the terminal to start the server and to open the web application:

 - symfony console server:start
 - symfony open/local